WANT TO SAVE THIS RECIPE?

 - Meanwhile, heat another pan over medium heat.
 Cook sausage patties until almost done.
 Lay 1 slice cheddar per patty and cover for 45 seconds or until cheese has melted.
 Set aside and keep warm.

 - Prepare the scrambled eggs.
 Whisk together the eggs with the chives in a bowl.
-Heat a nonstick pan over medium heat.
-Add a pat of butter or 1 tablespoon oil.
+Heat 1 tablespoon oil in a nonstick pan over medium heat.
 When the pan is hot, add the eggs.
 Let it stand for 30-60 seconds, just long enough to set around the edges.
 Use a spatula and fold the eggs, lifting and folding the eggs to cook.
 Do not stir vigorously or whisk - you want the creamy texture which is achieved through the folding.
 Season with salt and pepper and remove from heat.

 - Assemble the sandwiches.
 Spread spicy aioli on the bread and top with the sausage, eggs, caramelized onions, and avocado.
 Serve immediately.